- What are the options in assistantship assignments?

 - Opportunities also exist in various offices across the University.

 As one of the three top graduate programs at UNI, the department is guaranteed three assistantships each year (for the next five years) which are specially designated as at least part-time research assistants.
 Graduate faculty make application for a research assistant.
 Selections are made according to the quality of both faculty and student application materials and according to matches between faculty proposals and student interests and skills.

-Full Assistantships pay a salary of $9,204 for the academic year, plus a waiver of either in-state or out-of-state tuition for the period of appointment.
-Awards may also be made for half-time assistantships, with a value of $4,602 and a waiver of half of the tuition.
+Full Assistantships pay a salary of $9,600 for the academic year.
+Awards may also be made for half-time assistantships, with a value of $4,800.

-Applicants must be fully admitted to the Graduate Program, which means you must have a minimum of 3.0 grade point average and previous course work related to communication (see full admission status requirements on pages 7-8 in this manual).
+Applicants must be fully admitted to the Graduate Program, which means you must have a minimum of 3.0 grade point average and previous course work related to communication (see full admission status requirements.
 Full admission status also means application to the Graduate Program should be made well before the assistantship deadline which is February 1 of each year.
 However, applications will continue to be received until all assistantships are filled.

 The application includes two forms, one for the Graduate Tuition Scholarship and one for the Graduate Assistantship Stipend which must be filed with the department office.
 These forms may be obtained by clicking on the following site http://www.grad.uni.edu/assistantships.
 It is also helpful to attach a brief letter or resume to point out any specific areas of expertise or skill related to the six options listed here which might make you particularly suited for an assistantship.

 Awardees are notified by the University's Graduate College in April.
 Assistantships begin in the fall semester.